Here’s the top 50 Power BI Interview Questions and Answers on various topics, such as data modeling, DAX, Power Query, and refresh options galore.

 ---|---|---|

-Hosting | Server-based | Cloud-based |
+Hosting | Server-based Hosting | Cloud-based Hosting is there |

-Interface | Code-centric | Visual & interactive |
+Interface | It has the Code-centric interface | Visual & interactive interface |

 Data Source | On-premises only | On-premises + Cloud |